Birender Singh (politician, born 1921)

 Maharaja Rao Birender Singh (20 February 1921 – 30 September 2009) was an Indian politician.
 He served first as a minister in the state government of Punjab and then as Chief Minister of Haryana, and also served as a minister in Punjab state, Haryana state and the Union cabinet.
 He also served as the second Speaker (first male speaker) of Haryana state assembly in 1967.
 He coined an Indian political vocabulary Aaya Ram, Gaya Ram to describe the practice of frequently floor-crossing by legislature.

 Early life

-Rao was born in 1921 and hailed from a Ahir royal family of Rewari, Punjab Province (British India), [now Haryana] in British India.
+Rao was born in 1921 and hailed from a Yaduvanshi Ahir royal family of Rewari, Punjab Province (British India), [now Haryana] in British India.
 Rao Balbir Singh.
 He claimed that his family is directly descended from Raja Rao Tularam Singh.

 Career

 East Punjab

 The years that Birendra Singh spent at St. Stephen's college were the early years of India's independence.
 The college was situated in New Delhi, the very hub of political activity, and Birendra Singh was drawn to politics by the environment.
 The first elections in free India were held in 1952 and Birendra Singh contested as an independent candidate from his native Ahirwal region, of which the city of Rewari is the urban center.
 He lost that election because there were many twists and turns of the politics in the Ahirwal region.

 Birendra Singh then joined the Congress Party.
 Rather than contest elections to the State Legislative Assembly, he got nominated to the State Legislative Council, which is the upper house of the state legislature.
 His clipped accent and very progressive views were admired by Nehru and many.
 His royal background and leadership skills helped Nehru in dealing with more recalcitrant royals from the princely states.
 Thus, Birendra Singh became a member of the State Legislature of the Indian state of undivided Punjab, known informally as East Punjab, without winning an election.
 He would serve as a nominated member for two successive terms (a total of 12 years) until 1966.
 During these years, he was made a minister in the Pratap Singh Kairon government and held charge, at various times, of several important ministries like PWD, Irrigation, Power, Revenue and Consolidation, etc.